CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 * Weak password usage and storage
 * Cybercriminals love Online Sharers
 * Security breach, attacks from hackers through phishing, hacking, malware, spam, or viruses could cost loss of accounts or data
-* Out of date software, having out of date software
+* having out of date software

+## Activity 1.1 What other Cyber Hygiene Problems can you think of?
+Use this Paddlet link to write your answers for the question.
+The password for the link is xyz.
+To write on the paddlet you may need to click on the + button or double click anywhere on the screen.

 # What Can We Do To Protect Ourselves?
 The good news is that there are things we can do to improve our Cyber hygien